the-mikedavis/tree-sitter-erlang/docs/README.md

 [AbstractMachinesLab](https://github.com/AbstractMachinesLab) has a
 [grammar](https://github.com/AbstractMachinesLab/tree-sitter-erlang)
 which is stays true to the built-in Erlang parser.
-It's not very complete in its current form (about a 8% pass rate on the OTP codebase) but it does cover much of the syntax.
-Working on a [fork](https://github.com/AbstractMachinesLab/tree-sitter-erlang/compare/AbstractMachinesLab:9d5fd0c...the-mikedavis:78a5aed) I was able to boost it to 82% but the fixes convinced me that the existing rules[^1] have some composability problems.
-Consider
+It's not very complete in its current form (about a 8% pass rate[^1] on the OTP codebase) but it does cover much of the syntax.
+Working on a [fork](https://github.com/AbstractMachinesLab/tree-sitter-erlang/compare/AbstractMachinesLab:9d5fd0c...the-mikedavis:78a5aed) I was able to boost it to 82% but the fixes convinced me that the existing rules[^2] have some composability problems.
+Consider:

+[^1]: The calculation is "number of files parsed with no error over number of files
+      parsed with some error".
+Note that this metric is very pessimistic and it punishes the AbstractMachinesLab grammar for missing common features like macro definitions.
+It's currently the only metric available from tree-sitter-cli though.

-[^1]: Rules primarily implemented in the Erlang parser (not trying to throw shade :)
+[^2]: Rules primarily implemented in the Erlang parser (not trying to throw shade :)

 ```erl
 #my_record{a = b}